9th Judicial Circuit Court

 The Chief Judge is responsible for the administration of the Circuit Court.
 The Court Administrator, appointed by the Chief Judge, is responsible for all administrative and non-judicial operations of the court.

 The County Clerk is the clerk of the Circuit Court.
 The County Clerk is one of the elected county officers provided by the Constitution.
-The Circuit Court monitors and maintains court records under a cooperative agreement with the County Clerk/Register.
+The Circuit Court monitors and maintains court records under a cooperative agreement with the County Clerk/Register of Deeds.
 The Chief Court Clerk and their staff are deputy county clerks and are responsible for all official records at the Circuit Court.

 Both the Friend of the Court and the Juvenile Home are administrative units of the Circuit Court under the Family Division Plan adopted by the Kalamazoo County Probate Court and the 9th Circuit Court.
 The Friend of the Court and the Juvenile Home are also Circuit Court operations.
 The Friend of the Court was created by the Legislature as part of the Circuit Court.
 MCL 552.501 et seq.
 The Friend of the Court is an employee of the Circuit Court, supervised by the Chief Judge.
 MCL 552.503.